Elastic Functional Changepoint Detection of Climate Impacts from Localized Sources: Introduction

 \section{Introduction}

 The statistical analysis of functional time series has become increasingly important to many scientific fields including climatology \citep{shang2011nonparametric}, finance \citep{kokoszka2012functional}, geophysics \citep{hormann2012functional}, demography \citep{hyndman2008stochastic}, manufacturing \citep{woodall2007current}, and environmental modeling \citep{fortuna2020functional}.
-A functional time series is a sequence of functions (i.e., infinite objects), observed over time.
+A functional time series is a sequence of functions (i.e., infinite dimensional objects), observed over time.
 Functional time series are analogous to univariate or multivariate time series, except that we observe a continuous function at each point in time \citep{bosq2012linear}.
+In Figure \ref{fig:merra2_example}, we plot daily stratospheric temperatures at one location as a functional time series, one of the motivating data sets for this work.
+In each year, we observe a function that describes the temperature over the course of that year.
+Although not obvious in Figure \ref{fig:merra2_example}, stratospheric temperature trends experienced a significant change from normal following the 1991 Mt Pinatubo eruption.

-Similar to univariate and multivariate time series, a functional time series can experience abrupt changes in its data generating mechanism.
+Similar to univariate and multivariate time series, a functional time series can experience abrupt changes in its data-generating mechanism.
 These abrupt changes are known as changepoints and can complicate further analysis by invalidating stationarity assumptions.
-They also can lead to interesting analysis by determining when data has patterns which are not homogeneous over time, or when a forcing has caused the data generation mechanism to change.
+They also can lead to interesting analysis by determining when data has patterns which are not homogeneous over time, or when a forcing has caused the data-generation mechanism to change.
+We consider the problem of detecting changepoints after observing an entire sequence of functions rather than considering a ``streaming'' or ``real-time'' changepoint detection problem.
+That is, we are interested in evaluating (1) whether a change occurred in the functional time series or not and (2) if a change was detected, when the change occurred and how the data-generating mechanism changed.
+This is particularly useful for changepoints that can traverse multiple years, which is the case for our motivating problem.